You may not want other people to know that you’ve been searching for information or hep.

-If an abuser sends you threatening or harassing email messages, they may be printed and saved as evidence of this abuse.
+If an abuser sends you threatening or harassing email messages, they can be saved as evidence of abuse.
 Any email you have previously sent will be stored in Sent Items.
 If you started an email but didn’t finish it, it might be in your Drafts folder.
-If you reply to any email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.
+If you reply to an email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.

 Toolbars such as Google and Yahoo keep a record of the search words you have typed into the search bar.
 In order to erase the search words typed, you will need to check the instructions for each type of toolbar.
 For Google you need to click on the Google icon, and choose “Clear Search History”.